isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Since 2024, Geylang Methodist School (Primary) has championed biodiversity
+<p>Since 2024, <a href="https://www.geylangmethodistpri.moe.edu.sg/" rel="noopener nofollow" target="_blank">Geylang Methodist School (Primary)</a> has
-through programmes like Every Singaporean a Naturalist, in partnership with the Nature Society Singapore.
+championed biodiversity through programmes like Every Singaporean a Naturalist, in partnership with the Nature Society Singapore.
 Our school's yearly Elderly Outreach features a garden trail, fostering intergenerational learning, allowing student leaders to gain confidence and deepen garden knowledge as they guide participants.
 Pandan drinks from our garden are shared, celebrating the joy of harvesting together.</p>
 </td>
 </tr>